If weed is properly stored and dried it will not go bad.

 In some respect, cannabis is similar to dried kitchen herbs such as parsley, basil, oregano and such.
 Once the flowers are harvested, they are first dried — this is done by keeping the buds in a dark, room temperature place.

-After that, they are being placed in an air-sealed jar where they are cured: the moisture content inside them is now reduced at 62% and curing allows the buds to break down sugars and achieve maximum flavor and potency.
+After that, the buds should be placed in an air-sealed jar where they go through a process called curing.
+The moisture content inside the buds is reduced to 62% and curing allows the buds to break down sugars and achieve maximum flavor and potency.

 When you buy flowers from licensed producers you can rest assured that all buds are properly dried and cured.